databendlabs/databend/website/blog/2023-07-23-databend-weekly-103.md

 **Network Policies** are options for managing network configurations of Databend services.
 You can use it to restrict access to your account based on user IP address.

-To create a set of network policies, you can use:
+To create a set of network policies:

 ```SQL
 CREATE NETWORK POLICY <policy-name> ALLOWED_IP_LIST=(<allowed-ip>) BLOCKED_IP_LIST=(<blocked-ip>) COMMENT=<policy-comment>
 ```

-To create or alter network policies for a specified user, you can use:
+To restrict access to a SQL user account:

 ```SQL
 CREATE USER <user-name> IDENTIFIED BY <user-password> WITH SET NETWORK POLICY=<policy-name>